daostack/DAOstack-Hackers-Kit/docs/tutorials/create-a-dao.md

 Deploying a DAO with this tool consists of three steps which are:

-1- Setting the DAO name and symbol
+1- Set the DAO name and symbol
 2- Configure proposals parameters
 3- Define the members of your organization

-Let's go step by step and what every step does:
+Let's go step by step and what they are about:

 ### Setting the DAO name and symbol